Are you currently running a Google Ads campaign? Do you bid on your brand name or company name in your list of keywords?

 Remember, Google will determine whether to show ad extensions based on additional criteria, such as where the search originated from, the device type and the keyword used.
 For this reason, it’s important to develop a large and diverse list of ad extensions for Google to choose from depending on different keyword searches.

 Do you need a hand getting all your Ad Extensions up and running?
-We’re here to help!
+We can totally do that!

-Below are the different types of extensions that were displayed for an example branded search.
-In Google Ads, you create several variations of each extension type and Google decides which ones to use with your ad if viewed on a desktop computer.
+Below are the different types of extensions that can possibly be displayed for a branded search depending on Google’s current mood.
+In Google Ads, you create several variations of each extension type and Google decides which ones to use with your ad.
+Note that these extensions can change depending on the device, location, previous search history, whether the person is in your remarketing list, visited your site recently and a whole host of other signals.
 Without any Ad Extensions, all you would see is the Headline(s) and description – which would be pretty darn bland.
-You wouldn’t stand out from the crowd and searchers would skip right over your ad.
+You wouldn’t stand out from the crowd and searchers would skip right over your ad to the more dressed-up ads with all the extra toppings and goodies.

 The most important reason to support a branded Google Ads campaign is the structure of Google’s SERPs on a mobile device.
 In no other case is it more obvious why a Google Ads campaign is virtually required in order to position high for a competitive phrase.
-For any search, there can be up to 4 competitor ads sitting at the very top of the page, requiring everyone to scroll over 2 screens in order to reach the organic results.
+For any given search, there can be up to 4 competitor ads sitting at the very top of the page, forcing you to have to scroll over 2 screens in order to reach the organic results and a lot of people are still unsure what separates paid from organic results.
 Google ads look good and work very well for attracting clicks.
 They are designed to get people to click on them.

-So get in the game: build a great looking Google Ad and capture those leads!
+So get in the game: build a great-looking Google Ad and capture those leads!
+Let’s talk about it.

-Our SEM team has found that an increasing number of searchers are more than willing to click on the Call Extension in Google Ads in order to quickly contact businesses.
+Our Digital Marketing team has found that a growing number of searchers are more than willing to click on the Call Extension in Google Ads in order to quickly contact businesses.
 This is only available through the mobile versions of Google Ads and you can control this through your Google Ads account.
-Furthermore, there is exceptional tracking available in the form of conversion tracking.
-It’s just too easy for your customers to find you this way.
+It’s verified by enforcing a connection to your Google my Business account so that the information can be proven accurate and advertisers can’t bait and switch people to fraudulent phone numbers.
+Furthermore, there is exceptional tracking available in the form of automatic conversion tracking.
+It’s just too easy for your customers to find you this way!

 Google determines costs for keywords based on Ad Rank.
-Whomever has a greater Ad Rank wins the auction.
-This is based on many factors, including predicted click through rate (CTR), quality and relevance of the ad, and the quality and relevance of the web page to which you point the ad.
+Whoever has a greater Ad Rank wins the auction.
+This is based on many factors, including predicted click-through rate (CTR), quality and relevance of the ad, and the quality and relevance of the web page to which you point the ad.

 When you’re dealing with a branded search, there is no other website that is more relevant than yours.
-You are ‘pretty much’ guaranteed to win the keyword auction and snag that #1 position.
+You are most certainly guaranteed to win the keyword auction and snag that #1 position every time.
+A couple of reasons that you won’t hit that spot are if a competitor is bidding on your brand or your brand happens to resemble a popular search phrase.
+In that case, you want to watch your keyword match types and ensure that you’re not getting tossed into less relevant phrase results.

 Here’s an example of a client who runs a branded campaign alongside their generic campaign.
 The branded campaign is the top row in the table below.
 It received more than 3 times the clicks and 5 times the conversions than the generic campaign.

-When there is Google Ads competition, organic listings are pretty much doomed to obscurity, since Google reserves up to 4 spots for Ads at the top of the page.
+When there is Google Ads competition, organic listings are virtually doomed to obscurity, since Google reserves up to 4 spots for Ads at the top of the page.

-Run a few searches for your own keywords for which you feel you should be positioning.
+Give it a try!
+Run a few searches for your own keywords that you feel you should be ranking for; be realistic.
 Were there any ads?
 Did you find yourself?
 Now run a search for the same competitive keywords and add your company name.
 Are your competitors still outranking you?
 Do you see a bunch of ads at the top of the screen?
 This is where you could dominate and where you need to be first.
 You are losing business to your competitors for searches that include YOUR business name!

 This is a haunting statistic that has been around for years without changing very much.
-Study after study shows repeatedly that a large percentage of Google searchers can’t differentiate between Paid and free (organic) listings in Google.
-So, even though they may have searched for your ad (like in the example above), they are likely to click on one of the ads as they look so good and have so many relevant things to click on.
+Study after study shows repeatedly that a large percentage of the searching public can’t differentiate between Paid and free (organic) listings in Google.
+So, even though they may have searched for your ad (like in the example above), they are likely to click on one of the ads as they look so good and have so many seemingly related things to click on.

 Google has claimed that people CAN tell the difference, but the statistics tell a contradictory story. :)

-If Google searchers are looking for you by name, you have somehow earned their trust, and they are usually nearly committed to buying something from you.
-That’s why controlling how your ad block looks can really increase click through rates.
+If Google searchers are looking for you by name, you have somehow earned their trust, and, they are usually nearly committed to buying something from you.
+That’s why controlling the structure and content of your Google Ad can really increase click-through rates.
 By using the Site Link extensions you can provide additional links to other popular pages in your website, such as best selling product categories, on-sale items and promotion links.

 It costs money